Dear Prospective Resident Student,

 If you have any questions about residing on campus, please don't hesitate to contact us.

-If you are a new student—freshman, transfer, or international—who is enrolling for Fall '19, you may qualify for Farmingdale’s new Resident Access Program (RAP).
-This program provides a $2,000 award for qualified resident hall students who live in-state and a $4,000 award for those who qualify from out-of-state.
-Awards will be based on a variety of factors including academic performance and need.
-Students will remain eligible for the award as long as they stay in good academic standing as a full-time student and resident hall occupant.
+These awards are made on a variety of factors including academic performance and need.
+Students will remain eligible for the award as long as they stay in good academic standing as a full-time student and a resident hall occupant.
 No special application required, but students must submit a FAFSA.
-All new students will be considered, but you must submit both your admissions application by May 1 and your resident hall application by July 15.
+All new students will be considered, but you must submit both your admissions application by May 1, 2020 and your resident hall application by July 15, 2020.